Plant DetailShow Menu

 Tags:

-#evergreen#conifer#piedmont#moist soil#NC native#deer resistant#nighttime garden#lumber#Braham Arboretum#larval host plant#food source summer#evergreen tree#food source herbage#Coastal FACW#Piedmont Mountains OBL#sandy soils tolerant#wet soils tolerant#loamy soils tolerant#bird friendly#food source hard mast fruit#mammals#butterfly friendly#Audubon#wind damage prone#poor drainage tolerant#imperial moth#coastal plant#wildlife friendly
+#evergreen#conifer#piedmont#moist soil#NC native#deer resistant#nighttime garden#lumber#Braham Arboretum#larval host plant#food source summer#evergreen tree#food source herbage#Coastal FACW#Piedmont Mountains OBL#sandy soils tolerant#wet soils tolerant#loamy soils tolerant#bird friendly#food source hard mast fruit#mammals#butterfly friendly#Audubon#wind damage prone#poor drainage tolerant#imperial moth#coastal plant#wildlife friendly#illustration

 Cultivars / Varieties: